 Air Matress (Optional)

-However, if you decide on getting an air matress, you should also know that you have to carry an air pump system with you, because it’s hard blowing up the matress yourself, it will take you hours, and that’s the last thing you want to do.
+However, if you decide on getting an air mattress, you should also know that you have to carry an air pump system with you because it’s hard blowing up the mattress yourself, it will take you hours, and that’s the last thing you want to do.

 Assuming that you’ve gotten yourself everything you need, you need to figure out a way now on how to carry all the stuff with you.
 Transport can be a tough thing, unless you find yourself a decent way to do that, you won’t be making your trip any easier than it is.
 Panniers are the perfect example of that, and they fall into two categories, soft and hard panniers.
 Hard panniers fall into the category of aluminum or plastic made panniers, which means that they are much durable and secure.
 Apart from that, in most cases, I have seen people use them as seats or tables.
 But, all of that comes with a downside, they tend to be very expensive, much more expensive than soft panniers.

 The other thing that you might want to consider is that the heavier and wider the pannier, the harder the dirt bike maneuvering will be in tight places.
 So, it’s important that when you do research on such things, it’s always wise to include the keyword motorcycle or dirt bike in front of every other term such as luggage, expedition bags, saddlebags, and so on.
 Adding that keyword will eliminate every other product that isn’t related to your motorcycle trip.
 The saddlebag that I’d recommend is the Nelson-Rigg RG-020 Dual Sport Enduro.
 Yes, it takes some time to get used to that name, but all I can say is that it is a non-expensive saddle bag that gets the job done.